 The Ballon d'or 2021 may represent a chance to put things right.
 There was no Ballon d’Or last year.
 Interrupted domestic campaigns and the wider effects of COVID-19 meant France Football scrapped their annual bash.
 Instead, Robert Lewandowski – undoubtedly the best player in the world in 2021, having led Bayern to a treble courtesy of 48 goals in 40 games – had to make do with his FIFA and UEFA Best awards.
 The poor soul.

-Fortunately for the goal-guzzling Pole, he’s among the favourites for the crown again this time.
+Fortunately for the goal-guzzling Pole, he’s among the favourites for the Ballon d'or 2021.
 But he may have to outscore a familiar face if he’s to get what he’s owed from last season…

 That’s right.
 The six-time-winner is the bookies’ favourite to win it again, after leading Argentina to Copa America glory back in July.
 It was Messi’s first major international triumph (if you don't count the Olympics) as he was crowned the best player and the top scorer (with four goals) in Brazil.